tendermint/spec/rfc/005-soft-chain-upgrades.md

 	height int64, commit *Commit) error
 ```

-We can then trust the header and as aforementioned trust the rest of the block.
+We can then trust the header and therefore trust the rest of the block.
 Then Tendermint delivers the txs to the application which will in turn update
 the validator set (with an extra height delay).
 We use NextValidatorsHash to
 verify that we have the correct trusted validator set for the next height.